What is CBD - Beginner's Guide

 Is CBD Legal?

 Although marijuana remains illegal in many parts of the world, times are quickly changing.
 Many countries like the United States, Canada, and Australia are working on changing the legal status of marijuana and its constituents.
+Specific states like California are leading the way in the United States.

 At this time, there are only a few states that have legalized the entire plant, with a handful more allowing therapeutic doses of CBD for medicinal purposes only.